This course will run from the beginning of October to the mid/end of November. The final exam will be held in November.

 Forms of assessment & Grading Scale

-Grading scale of passed/not passed
+6-hour classroom exam with a grading scale of passed/not passed